 - Snapshots gone wrong

 In most of these human error cases, the IT administrator simply made poor decisions.
-With better user interfaces and administration panels, deleting or migrating hundreds or even thousands of virtual machines or virtual disks can now be achieved by just a simple click of a button.
+With better user interfaces and administration panels, deleting or migrating hundreds or even thousands of virtual machines or virtual disks is now achievable by just a simple click of a button.
 The main risk here is that sometimes the user is either too fast or they don’t really know what they are doing.
 The administrator then attempts to recover the missing data by using internal or 3rd party recovery tools.

 How can data recovery experts help in virtualization related data losses?

 For almost a decade, Kroll Ontrack engineers have developed highly specialized tools to recover data from both VMware virtual platforms, like VMware ESX, VMware Virtual SAN (VSAN), as well as Microsoft virtual platforms, including Hyper-V, Virtual Server and Virtual PC.
 For Hyper-V alone, Kroll Ontrack researchers have developed a unique Hyper-V tool suite for their data recovery specialists, which can help in almost all common data loss scenarios listed above.